abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

     name: http
 ```

-Save your `http-router.yaml` file
+Save the `http-router.yaml` file.

-Delete the previous service `http-router`
+Delete the previous `http-router` service:

 ```
 NAMESPACE=abcdesktop
 kubectl delete service http-router -n $NAMESPACE
 ```

-You should read on stdout
+You should see the following output:

 ```
 service "http-router" deleted
 ```

-Create your new `service/http-router`
+Create the new `service/http-router`:

 ```
 NAMESPACE=abcdesktop
 kubectl apply -f http-router.yaml -n $NAMESPACE
 ```

-You should read on stdout
+You should see the following output:

 ```
 service/http-router created
 ```

-Wait for few minutes, the `EXTERNAL-IP` of service `http-router` stays in `Pending` state
+Wait a few minutes; the `EXTERNAL-IP` of the `http-router` service remains in `Pending` state.

 ```
 NAMESPACE=abcdesktop